shape

 Report: From Analysis to Action – Climate change litigation: a guide for PH professionals

 From Analysis to Action – Climate change litigation: a guide for PH professionals was a collaborative effort among 11 organizations including GNAPH as well as two of its comprising members – ASPPH and ASPHER – and offers extensive insight into the role of public health experts and scientists required to provide evidence in court pertaining to climate litigation.
 Written not only for the core public health workforce but also the wider community of health professionals and environmental advocates engaged in climate change litigation, this guide is applicable across differing legal systems and jurisdictions.
-Specifically, the guide:

 1. Explains the phenomenon of climate change litigation for public health practitioners and provides an overview of key developments;